 Tip 3 – Go on a date.

 I am sure you’ve heard this one before.
-Many life coaches talk about it, and it has been mentioned in various self-help books and articles all over the world.
+Many life coaches talk about it, and it was written in various self-help books and articles all over the world.
 Guess what, they are right!

 However, to us, this date is never really an expensive dinner or getting all dolled up.
 To us, a date is doing something different!
 It’s going on a one day trip together.
 Or, going for a drive into the sprawling North Carolina countrysides.
 Or, taking a hike in the nearby mountains.
 Or, checking out a new place of interest that we’ve never been to.